julianbernauer/poptraj/README.md

 ## A glimpse at the core results
-![Model of electoral success of populist parties](figures/Fig5.jpeg)
+![Model of electoral success of populist parties](figures/Fig5.jpeg) **Figure 5: A model of log vote shares of populist parties in western Europe.**

 ## Acknowledgements
 This repository has benefited from intro material for GitHub from Simon Munzert: